cashfree/cashfree-bank-validation-node/README.md

     <li> Validation.ValidateBankDetails: to verify a bank account.
     </ol>
 <br/>
-You can find more information on the node sdk [here](https://github.com/cashfree/cashfree-sdk-nodejs)
+You can find more information on the node SDK [here](https://github.com/cashfree/cashfree-sdk-nodejs)

 ## Build Steps